Sydney Zoo is a world-class zoo in Western Sydney. It is home to a wide range of exotic and native animals and has very modern free range exhibits

 For advanced bookings, please contact the reservations team at 1800 643 999.

 Sydney Zoo is the region’s newest attraction for families in Western Sydney.
 This world-class zoo is committed to both animal welfare and the preservation of aboriginal culture.
 Thanks to a modern design, it delivers an unrivalled guest experience for locals and tourists alike.

 The main drawback of Sydney Zoo is the lack of shade, despite there being some shelters, where you can stop and refresh thanks to a misting system.
 So, if you plan to go on a sunny day in summer, slip-slop-slap! and don’t forget your hats and drink bottles.
 There are several refill water stations conveniently located in different areas of the zoo.
 When the new plantings grow, there will be better shade from trees, of course.

-The Zoo is well connected.
+Sydney Zoo is well-connected.
 You can use your car or take public transport.